lpassey/ePubEditor/README.md

 For instructions on how to import, edit and clean an existing ePub, see [https://lpassey.github.io/ePubEditor#import](https://lpassey.github.io/ePubEditor#import)

 As always, project and source code files can be foud [here](https://www.github.com/lpassey/ePubEditor).

+**Update:** Changes to the W3C EPUBCheck library has rendered it virtually unusable by programs such as ePubEditor.
+Given this fact, references to EPUBCheck from inside ePubEditor have been removed.
+It is possible to fork and re-implement the programatic interface, but that is a low priority item.
+For those committed to using EPUBCheck you must compile your ePubs first, then run the EPUBCheck utility from the command line.